 Within each age group that hosts multiple teams (11U-18U), our "top teams" are focused on qualifying for USAV Nationals.
 They can qualify through CHRVA bid regionals or via one of the qualifying tournaments they attend during the season.
 While some of our second teams have also qualified for USAV Nationals in the past, their goal is generally to win the CHRVA club regionals tournament.
 Our third teams (age groups 12U-16U) are focused on developing players who may not have the experience or skills but show an aptitude for the game.
 Positive attitude and general athleticism can go a long way to getting selected for one of our third teams.
 Despite their more developmental nature, our third teams often outperform the top teams from other clubs.

 A volleyball club's region combined with USA Volleyball policies determine the length of the club season.
 In the Chesapeake Region, clubs are not allowed to conduct tryouts for teams until the start of the open tryout period.
-This is normally the first weekend in November.
+This is normally the last weekend in October and/or the first weekend in November (depending on age group).
 Practices start a week or two after a team forms (mid/late November to early December).
 Tournament play starts in early January and continues through the end of the regular season in late May (Memorial Day weekend).
-Teams that earn bids to USAV Nationals will continue to practice through June and then end their season with the completion of Nationals in early July.
+Teams that earn bids to USAV Nationals will continue to practice through June and then end their season with the completion of Nationals in late June/early July.

 We often get asked about playing in college (or college scholarships) and the simple truth is that every quality club program has players that go on to play in college.
 Clubs can differ in the levels of support they provide to players seeking scholarships, but your individual grades, desire, ability, and skill are what is most important.